 For businesses and organizations in the autonomous vehicle industry, government funding is a powerful tool that allows the leveraging of grant and loan contributions to accelerate technology innovation, drive research and development, and increase hiring and training.

 However effective it may be, the government funding landscape can take time and research to understand what programs are right for each business.
 Review this comprehensive funding program directory which includes a wide variety of Canadian funding programs.
 The directory allows for filtering by location and program type.
-Also, please speak with a Mentor Works representative to get a smart start to the application process.
+Additionally, please speak with a Mentor Works, a Ryan Company representative to get a smart start to the application process.